 In 1949 this Star-Telegram ad for First Methodist Church recounted its beginnings.

 That brings the history of this church’s four buildings up to date.
 Almost.
 What about the 1887 church building at 4th and Jones streets?
 Soon after its congregation moved to a new home at 7th and Taylor streets in 1908, the 1887 church building took on a new role that might have amused—or bemused—the old circuit-riding preacher John Wesley Chalk.

 The church became a livery stable.
 This 1911 Sanborn map clearly shows the footprint of the church (and vestry), with its big and small square spires along Jones Street.

 To confirm that the church building became a livery stable, I checked city directories of the time but found no livery stable listed at 503 Jones Street.
 Ah, but checking for 400 East 4th Street, I did find City Sale Stable.
 H. P. McKee was a horse dealer.
-The address of the building had changed.
+The address of the building had changed, possibly because the building entrance had been moved from Jones to East 4th.
 Clips are from the 1909 city directory and January 17, 1910 Star-Telegram.

 Fast-forward to 1926.
 That year the Fort Worth Press built its new building at Jones and 5th streets, adjacent to the site of the 1887 church.
 This 1926 Sanborn map shows that the main building of the church was gone, replaced by a building that housed two electrical businesses.
 Clip is from the 1926 city directory.
 In the Sanborn map, see the rectangular building marked “PAPER STGE”?
 That’s the 1887 vestry.
 Note the door between the Press building and the vestry.
 The Press stored newsprint in the old vestry.